rostock/ukos-datenbankmodell/codelisten/source/codelisten/strassennutzung.rst

    :class: codeliste

    SELECT
+    id AS "UUID",
-    kurztext AS "Kurztext",
+    kurztext AS "Code",
-    langtext AS "Langtext"
+    langtext AS "Bezeichnung"
      FROM ukos_base.wld_nutzung
       WHERE id != '00000000-0000-0000-0000-000000000000'
       AND gueltig_bis = '2100-01-01 02:00:00+01'::timestamp with time zone